 Our blog guest today is author/illustrator (and frequent visitor) Kate Garchinsky.
-Kate is the leader for our upcoming Nature Retreat for ALL Writers & Artists, August 5-8.
+Kate was the leader for our 2018 Nature Retreat for ALL Writers & Artists.
 Thanks, Kate, for being today’s guest blogger!

 On the way to my first workshop at the Highlights Foundation, I was a nervous wreck.
 I thought I had signed up for an online seminar.
 Here I was, driving three hours through the Poconos to a place with a reputation for serious writers.
 I was not a writer.
 Not yet, anyway.
 An illustrator, certainly.
 But a writer?
 What was I doing?